MinhTheCOder-dev/godot-D-Game/README.md

 This is my first video game project using GODOT.

 I cooperate with my friend to make this game.
-Moreover, Im the sub-artist and programmer and my friend, Kevin, is the project's main artist.
+Moreover, Im the sub-artist and programmer and my other friend is the project's main artist.